buff-sudo/Smyles-Station/docs/daily/sessions.md

 **This is the standard, fair way sessions end.**

-### Manual End by Child
+### Manual End

 If a child finishes early:

 1. Click **End Session** button (with timer)
 2. Session ends immediately
+3. Browser data is cleared
-3. Returns to welcome screen
+4. Returns to welcome screen
-4. Next child can use computer
+5. Next child can use computer

-### Manual End by Staff

-**To end a session early:**

-**Option 1: End Session button**
-- Click the "End Session" button visible on screen
-- No password required
-- Quick and simple

-**Option 2: Close Application**
-- Click Settings button on welcome screen
-- Select "Close Application"
-- Enter admin password
-- Closes Smyles Station entirely
-- Returns to Windows desktop

-**When to manually end:**
-- Closing time approaching
-- Inappropriate behavior
-- Technical issue
-- Emergency situation

 ---